abhisheknaik96/abhisheknaik96.github.io/index.md

 I love space!
 And I want to use my AI expertise in space sciences and technology.
 I envision a future where artificial systems will have human-like intelligence and adaptability, making space exploration significantly easier and safer for our species.
+To this end, I am currently working at the National Research Council of Canada ([NRC](https://nrc.canada.ca/en/)) as a postdoc fellow, where I do RL research for improving space science and technology 🚀 🛰️
 <!-- The effort has to be inter-disciplinary, so come join [the greatest intellectual pursuits of our time](https://twitter.com/richardssutton/status/1575619651563708418)! -->

 <!-- The extent to which this pursuit will advance science and benefit humanity make it one of the greatest intellectual pursuits of our time. -->